yifanfeng97/academic-yifan/content/project/pathology-image-segmentation/index.md

   preview_only: true
   caption: "Left: Pathology Image.
 Right: Segmentation Results."
 ---
-This work has been done in my intern in Baidu IDL (Insititute of Deep Learning).
+This work has been done during my intern in Baidu IDL (Insititute of Deep Learning).
 I was also got my bachelor degree with this project.
 For more detail please refer to my B.S.
 Dissertation Paper.